 How do I apply for financial aid?

 The Free Application for Federal Student Aid (FAFSA) is available for completion beginning in January.
-When you file your FAFSA electronically it will be submitted to the government and to your schools.
-Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer items on the form.
+When you file your FAFSA electronically it will be submitted to the Department of Education and to the schools you select on the FAFSA.
+Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer questions on the form.
 It is best to use the Data Retrieval Tool (DRT) on the FAFSA to avoid mistakes.
 The FAFSA is used to determine eligibility for all federal programs, which include student loans.
 To be considered for state programs, please fill out the information needed by the State of New Jersey.

 In order to complete the FAFSA online you will need a Federal Student Aid (FSA) ID.
 If you do not already have a FSA ID, create one now.
-Parents of dependent students may apply for a FSA ID also.
-With your FSA ID, you and your student can electronically sign the FAFSA.
+Parents of dependent students also need to apply for a FSA ID.
+The FSA ID will allow you to sign the FAFSA electronically.

 Do you need help with the FAFSA?
 Please watch this video.